Riding on the back of a motorbike. Racing the dusty red-dirt road towards Sirigu.

 We’re near the border of Burkina Faso in Northern Ghana and it’s the tradition of painting bright designs across houses that I’ve come to see.

 Sirigu is the most well-known of the painted villages, and, here, it’s the woman’s job to decorate the home.

-The housing designs are abstract geometric and stylised animal figures, either painted on a flat surfaces or molded into relief across walls.
+Their designs are abstract geometric and stylized animal figures, either painted on a flat surfaces or molded into relief across the earthen walls.

 DESIGNS OF SIRIGU ¹